knweashe1/EventHub-Backend/README.md

 Create and name database for the project using pgAdmin or psql.

-### Environment variables

-Database configuration is handled using environment variables.

-Create a file named .env in the project root.
-You can use the example file below as a reference.
+Modify the .env file in the project root.
+You can use .env.example as a reference.

-Example .env.example file:

-DATABASE_URL="postgresql://postgres:<password>@localhost:5432/<DBname>?schema=public"

 Replace password with your local PostgreSQL password and DBname with database name.